-The largest amount, which represents the amount that will not be collected during next fiscal year, consists mostly of the long - term portion of notes receivables and investments in private agricultural businesses.
+Also included is the long - term portion of notes receivables and investments in private agricultural businesses.
 FIDA is authorized by law to provide credit lines to private and governmental entities, and to invest in private entities which are dedicated to agricultural activities in Puerto Rico.
-At fiscal year end, management evaluates the investments and valuation allowances.
+As of fiscal year end, management evaluates the investments and valuation allowances.